larissaissabron/JCURA_PyLC_2024/README.md

 ### 1. Updating the PyLC Test Image Set
 PyLC was trained using 95 images from two researcher's work, [Fortin (2018)](https://dspace.library.uvic.ca/items/0a911eb0-53bf-4a82-a75a-8b6949c28edd) and [Jean et al. (2015)](https://ieeexplore.ieee.org/document/7045940), and tested with 19 images that were a combination of 11 images from Fortin and Jean withheld from training and 8 images from the Landscapes in Motion project [(Higgs et al., (2020))](https://friresearch.ca/publications/advances-visual-applications-visualizing-quantifying-landscape-change-sw-alberta-using).

+The testing image set was updated to: 1) Incorporate images from more geographic areas to improve understanding of the generizability of PyLC to the MLP collection, and 2) Remove images with reference land cover masks with large errors.
+The updated "2023 Test Image Set" containing images and land cover masks is available from MLP.

+### 2. Applying Image Enhancement to the Test Image Set